microsoft/qlib/docs/component/data.rst

 Usage
 --------------

-'Data Handler' can be used as a single module, which provides the following mehtod:
+``Data Handler`` can be used as a single module, which provides the following mehtod:

 - `get_split_data`
     - According to the start and end dates, return features and labels of the pandas DataFrame type used for the 'Model'